element-hq/element-call/doc/mid-based-signalling.md

 The expected behaviour here would be for foci to essentially maintain a structure with all tracks being pushed to it.
 This structure would probably have call IDs as a top level index, then look very similar to the structure of the `m.call.advertise` event.
-It could either keep a reference to the transceiver it was receiving media on in the structure itself alongside the media UUID, or maintain a separate map of media UUID to transceiver / peer connection such that the first structure could be marshalled to JSON and sent to clients as-is.
+It could keep a reference to the transceiver it was receiving media on in the structure itself alongside the media UUID, or maintain a separate map of media UUID to transceiver / peer connection such that the first structure could be marshalled to JSON and sent to clients as-is.
+These are just potential implementations though, all that is important is that the focus maintains sufficient information about each track being sent to each client.

 On the client side, the client will essentially take the `m.call.advertise` data and save it almost as-is.
 It would probably cross-reference it against the call member state events to